mattdimicelli/Character_Hunt/README.md

 Before I was trying to keep my JS line-lengths at 80 chars or below, however, I have realized that with JSX 80 chars are too few and in this project I keep my line length at or below 100 chars.

+While with React class components you could get a callback as a second argument to setState(), to run after the state was updated, with the useState() hook a callback cannot be provided.
+Instead, useEffect can be used to monitor for changes in the state and execute code then.